sinclairzx81/typebox/readme.md

 ## TypeCheck

-TypeBox constructs JSON Schema draft 6 compliant schematics and can be used with any validator that supports this specification.
-In JavaScript, an ideal validator to use is Ajv which supports draft 6 as well as more recent revisions to the specification.
-In addition to Ajv, TypeBox provides an optional built in type compiler which can offer faster runtime type compilation, as well as providing high performance data validation for TypeBox types only.
+TypeBox types targets JSON Schema draft 6 so is immediately compatible with any validator that supports this specification.
+TypeBox also provides a built in type checking compiler designed specifically for high performance compilation and value assertion.

-The following sections detail using these validators.
+The following details using both Ajv and TypeBox's compiler infrastructure.

 <a name='typecheck-ajv'></a>

 ## Ajv

-The following shows the recommended setup for Ajv.
+The following shows the recommended setup for Ajv with additional string formats.

 ```bash
 $ npm install ajv ajv-formats --save